loganjameshart/pycat/README.md

 # pycat - quick and simple pure-Python version of netcat

+## currently fixing an issue with the server socket being unable to send messages.

 ### usage

     -h, --help          show this help message and exit